JoshuaStone9/Cybersecurity-Recap-Application-Log/Skills Recap/security-awareness-and-culture.md

 - Compliance with GDPR’s accountability principles.

 ## Reflection
-Revisiting this topic reminded me that technology can’t secure a business alone — people must be engaged and aware.
+Revisiting this topic will remind me that technology can’t secure a business alone — people must be engaged and aware.

 ## Next Steps
 -  Build a small-scale phishing simulation lab.